 - A medicated shampoo that Treats Topical fungal and bacterial skin infections on Cats, Dogs and horses

-Dechra Miconahex + Triz Pet Shampoo is my top choice for the best antibacterial and antifungal dog shampoo.
+Dechra Pet Shampoo is my top choice for the best antifungal dog shampoo.
 Many veterinarians and dermatologists I talked to recommended this shampoo for a good reason.

-The shampoo contains two active ingredients: miconazole (2%) and chlorhexidine (2%) that are effective to prevent and treat fungal and bacterial skin infections.
+The shampoo contains two active ingredients: miconazole nitrate (2%) and chlorhexidine gluconate (2%) that are effective to prevent and heal the fungal infection.
 It also comes with ceramides that work as a moisturizer.
-This shampoo is very mild compared to other brands as it does not dry your dog’s skin.
+This shampoo is very mild compared to other brands as it does not dry your canine’s skin.

-If you’re interested in finding out more information about this antibacterial dog shampoo, you can find it on Amazon’s website here.
+If you’re interested in finding out more information about this antifungal shampoo, you can find it on Amazon’s website here.

 - GENTLE HEALING – Veterinary Formula Clinical Care Antiparasitic and Antiseborrheic Medicated Shampoo for Dogs contains coal tar, salicylic acid, and micronized sulfur to treat skin scaling caused by seborrhea, relieve mange and other parasitic infections, and treat fungal and bacterial infections.
 Colloidal Oatmeal and Allantoin hydrate skin and promote healing.